Understanding the Suicide Clause in Life Insurance

 Impact During the Exclusion Period

-If death by suicide occurs within the first two years, beneficiaries should expect several specific outcomes and prepare for a more complex claims process than standard death claims.
+If death by suicide occurs within the first two years, beneficiaries should expect:

-- Refund of premiums paid – Total premiums paid into the policy (minus any loans or withdrawals)
+- Refund of premiums paid (minus any loans or withdrawals)

-- No interest on refunded premiums – Most policies don't pay interest on returned premiums
+- No interest on refunded premiums in most policies

-- Potential return of paid-up additions – For permanent policies with accumulated additions
+- Potential return of paid-up additions for permanent policies

 The premium refund amount can vary significantly.
 For a recently purchased policy, beneficiaries might receive only a few thousand dollars instead of a death benefit worth hundreds of thousands.